-Perhaps these readers think I run a 24/7 hotline service here.
+Perhaps these readers think I run a free 24/7 hotline service here.
 But no, it’s just me, in my kitchen, quite often in my jammies, and only when I’m feeling well enough to be here.
 Sorry, not sorry. . .

 My friends at the Canadian Public Relations Society told me they weren’t surprised when I started Heart Sisters in 2009 to write about my own experience of heart attack misdiagnosis and survival – and especially about what I’d learned while attending the WomenHeart Science and Leadership patient advocacy training at Mayo Clinic.